iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 The Anchor protocol defines a money market between a lender, looking to earn stable yields on their stablecoins, and a borrower, looking to borrow stablecoins on stakeable assets.
 To borrow stablecoins, the borrower locks up Bonded Assets (bAssets) as collateral , and borrows stablecoins below the protocol-defined LTV ratio.
 Borrowers can currently use bLuna as collateral to deposit and borrow stable coins up to a maximum LTV of 50%.

 The below dashboard shows the current state of Anchor Protocol.

-### Key Insights
-* Borrowers have deposited 78 million bLUNA as collateral with a TVL of 600 million🔥
-* Both the amount borrowed and the use of protocol are on the rise. 📈
+Borrowers have deposited 78 million bLUNA as collateral with a TVL close to 600 million USD.Both the amount borrowed and the protocol users are on the rise.
-* Marked increase in protocol daily users in the last 30 days. 📈

 ###### Data refreshed till 9th July 2021
 <iframe width="1024" height="612" src="https://app.powerbi.com/view?r=eyJrIjoiOWRmYjU3YjgtNTU2Ny00YmU1LWE1M2EtMTcyZDU1NWYzMzQ0IiwidCI6ImIyNzI1YWM4LTMyY2MtNDhjZS1iYTdmLTc4MmFlYjQxNTUwYSJ9" frameborder="0" allowFullScreen="true"></iframe>